SatoshiPortal/cyphernode/README.md

 - Hold your own keys without compromise: hot wallets and cold store both supported
 - Protect user privacy: 100% anonymous, no data leaks to 3rd parties

-# About this project
+# Project management

 * Created by Francis Pouliot and Kexkey
-* Financed and maintained by BullBitcoin.com and Bylls.com
+* Financed by Bull Bitcoin
-* Project maintainer: @kexkey
 * Contributors: @\_\_escapee\_\_ @sifirapps @Gus

 Cyphernode has been used in production by Bull Bitcoin and Bylls since June 2018 for all of its Bitcoin transactions (hundrends of thousands) in and out.
-We haven't had any major problem other than some downtime, or loss of coins.
+We haven't had any major problems.
+Use at your own risk.
+We operated on a skin-in-the-game basis: what's good for the other users of the software project is good for us.

 Changes are marged into the master branch if, and only if, they have been thouroughly tested in production by Bull Bitcoin and Bylls for at least a few weeks.
 Often, some of the experimental feature branches are run for months before they are merged into dev, from where they are merged into master.

 Use at your own risk.
 We operated on a skin-in-the-game basis: what's good for the other users of the software project is good for us.

-### Who is this for?
+# Who is this for?

 Cyphernode was designed for the following purposes:

 - Build a Bitcoin payment processing application or Bitcoin exchange
-- Build a Bitcoin wallet UI, Bitcoin dashboard UI, balance tracker, etc.
+- Build an end-user Bitcoin wallet UI, Bitcoin Node dashboard UI, wallet balance tracker, etc.
 - Integrate Bitcoin withdrawal and deposit mechanisms in your app
 - Build an entreprise hot wallet with multiple balances and user access
-- Transaction batching, fee optimization
 - Any app or service that requires your to send bitcoin, receive bitcoin, or track bitcoin transactions or balances
 - Advanced features like automated conjoin transactions, multiple transaction hops
 - Liquid Network Bitcoin wallet management, payment processing, transaction notifications, asset issuance, etc.

-## Cyphernode request handler and API

-The core component of cyphernode is a request handler which exposes HTTP endpoints via REST API, acting as an absctration layer between your apps and the open-source Bitcoin sofware you want to interact with.

-- making a delegated request (call) to the functions of the P2P network nodes part of your overlay network (e.g. calling Bitcoin RPC)
-- directly using scripts and functions with your data, parameters and configs (e.g. derive segwit addresses from Master Public Key, interacting with C-Lightning command line to create and pay a Bolt11 invoice, stamp and verify a file using OpenTimestamps, etc.)
-- executing one of the custom script (function) which will make multiple requests to multiple docker containers based on the desired outcome (e.g. add transctions to a batch, sign and broadcast according to your custom schedule).
-- changing the configurations and parameters of the underlying sofware or the request dispatcher (e.g. choose derivation path, decide which docker containers you will be using).
-- deploying and activating components like the cron container which schedules certain tasks/calls
-- create webhooks with active watch so that your app receives notifications via asynchronous callback
-- sending eventmessages to the cyphernode pub/sub system to trigger other events
-- making requests to a cypherapp within the cyphernode network, either from the outside via the API or from other apps within the network
+# Cyphernode Architecture

 ![image](doc/CN-Arch.jpg)

-# Cyphernode Architecture
 Cyphernode is an assembly of Docker containers being called by a request dispatcher.

 The request dispatcher (requesthandler.sh) is the HTTP entry point.